This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 but those roofs are only expected to last 20 years, so a

-cheap nail will do.
+cheap nail will do on asphalt.
 Slate roofs last much longer and are

 not cheap, so never use a cheap electro-galvanized nail.
-Stainless steel nails are also good.
+Stainless steel roofing nails are also good.

 2) INADEQUATE HEAD